opensavannah/opensavannah.org/code-of-conduct.md

 #### Savannah's Bridgade of Code for America
 Forked and modified from [CFA Code of Conduct](https://github.com/codeforamerica/codeofconduct)

-The OpenDataSAV community expects that OpenDataSAV network activities, events, and digital forums:
+The Open Savannah community expects that OpenDataSAV network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.
 2. Are a place where people are free to fully express their identities.